 - Energy transactional schedules are far less stable and this area of work may not be ideal for those with responsibilities or hobbies outside the work environment.
 Litigation work, on the other hand, is more predictable even when working long hours.

 - Transactions can typically last anywhere between six months and three years.
 In a typical transaction, the partner's role is to manage the workflow and relationship with clients while other team members do the necessary groundwork and work in parallel to ensure the various elements of a deal fall into place.

 - An excellent sense of organization is a must across all areas of energy and projects.
 It is also important to be comfortable with general administration law, and have good litigation and transactional skills.
 Eventually, an attorney can specialize in the types of cases they find the most rewarding.

-- Thomas Eastment, head of the energy regulatory group at Baker Botts, tells us: “A nice broad understanding of the key areas of law is crucial.
+- Thomas Eastment, senior counsel at Baker Botts, tells us: “A nice broad understanding of the key areas of law is crucial.
 This would include classic energy law but also environmental, finance and general commercial law.
 The issues we grapple with span all these, so you need to be nimble.
 The answer is not simply taking an energy course.”